quin-med-harvard-edu/pyGRASP/README.md

 You may run the code by cloning the repository, installing the environment, and running the scripts.
 An example script "pyGRASP_demo.sh" has been provided to run a demo case along with the raw data.
 Environment, code and input-output paths have to be edited in pyGRASP_demo.sh.
 Also, raw data address has to be updated in MRU.csv.
 Then, one can run the demo via "bash pyGRASP_demo.sh" command on terminal.
 Demo data DCE_MRI_MRU.dat can be downloaded from [figshare](https://figshare.com/articles/dataset/DCE_MRI_MRU_dat/20465637).

-Steps to run pyGRASP demo:
+Steps to run pyGRASP demo using conda environment:

 1) Download the data [figshare](https://figshare.com/articles/dataset/DCE_MRI_MRU_dat/20465637)

 2) Download/clone the repository pyGRASP

 3) Create the environment from environment.yml (e.g., "conda env create -f environment.yml" in command line)

 4) Dedicate a folder for inputOutput_path